uic-vis/project-3-traffic-crashes-farah-nafiul/README.md

 The first interactive visualization intends to answer the following questions:

-* Did the number of on-screen deaths increas over the years?
+* Did the number of on-screen deaths increase over the years?
 * Did the movie industry become more violent over the years?

 The attributes being used are Year, Body_Count, Length_Minutes, and IMDB_Rating.